DavidMercier/NIMS/doc/models.rst

 Another way to access indentation data is the use of the energy :math:`W_\text{tot}` (in :math:`\text{J} = \text{N/m}`) dissipated during the indentation.
-The elastic :math:`W_\text{e}` and plastic :math:`W_\text{p}` energies are based on the integral of the loading and unloading curve (see :numref:`load_disp_curve_energy`) [#ChengCheng_1998]_ and [#Malzbender_2002]_.
+The elastic :math:`W_\text{e}` and plastic :math:`W_\text{p}` energies are respectively based on the integrals of the loading and unloading curves (see :numref:`load_disp_curve_energy`) [#ChengCheng_1998]_ and [#Malzbender_2002]_.

 .. figure:: ./_pictures/load-disp_curve_energy.png